 HIV infection.
 Some home tests give you results right

 away, such as a pregnancy test.
-Others, such as HIV test kits, provide a way
+Others provide a way

 for you to send a sample to a lab for testing.
 The lab then reports results